paskal/blog/blog/content/post/2017-remote-code-build-in-visual-studio-code.markdown

 }
 ```

 What will it do?
-Copy current open file to server's home (~) folder using rsync (non-verbose mode, add **-v** in case of trouble), then make it executable and run it via ssh.
+Copy currently open file to server's home (~) folder using rsync (non-verbose mode, add **-v** in case of trouble), then make it executable and run it via ssh.

 <!--more-->